Curried Cauliflower Soup

 - Add all of the roasted cauliflower stems and half of the florets to the pot.
 Add the vegetable broth, coconut milk and sugar.
 Bring the mixture to a gentle simmer, stirring occasionally.
 Continue simmering for 5 to 10 more minutes to meld the flavors, reducing heat as necessary to maintain a gentle simmer.
 Remove the pot from the heat.

 - Let the soup cool for a few minutes, then carefully use an immersion blender to blend until smooth.
 (Or transfer the soup in small batches to a blender, blending until each batch is smooth.
-Beware of the steam escaping from the lid.)
+Don’t ever fill your blender past the maximum fill line, and beware of the steam escaping from the lid.)

 - Stir in 1 teaspoon vinegar and salt and pepper, to taste.
 If the soup needs more acidity, stir in 1 to 2 additional teaspoons of vinegar, to taste.
 Ladle the soup into 4 bowls.
 Top each with 1/4 of the cauliflower florets, a sprinkle of basil and chives and hot peppers (if using).